 - Falls by players, coaches, spectators, groundskeepers and officials are by far the most common sports injury.
 Holes in the field, slippery or wet surfaces, obstacles in or around the field, bases, field markers, and equipment cause people to fall.
-Falls from bleachers, benches, ladders, playground equipment, backstops, and goals are also not uncommon.
+Falls from bleachers, benches, ladders, playground equipment, backstops, and goals are also common.
 Broken, sprained or twisted limbs can result in expensive medical bills and even time off work.
 Falls can even result result in death.
-One of our baseball leagues had a claim that settled for $41,781 where a spectator fractured both ankles after stepping in a washed out grassy area of a ballpark.
+One of our baseball leagues had a claim that settled for $41,781 when a spectator fractured both ankles after stepping in a washed out grassy area of a ballpark.

 - Vehicles of all sorts are involved in numerous sports-related claims.
-Many can be avoided if parking and traffic flow signage is displayed properly.
+Many can be avoided if parking and traffic signage is displayed properly.
 Delivery trucks backing into concession stands, golf carts and riding mowers overturning, tents and awnings collapsing on vehicles, tractors hitting parked cars, vandalism, and balls flying through windshields are common incidents at the ballpark.
-One of our baseball leagues experienced a claim where a person was injured by being pinned between a scoreboard table and golf cart with a resulting settlement of $50,000.
+One of our baseball leagues experienced a claim when a person was injured by being pinned between a scoreboard table and golf cart with a resulting settlement of $50,000.